 Let me explain what’s going to happen during those three steps with real-life examples.

 As far as hot&trendy technologies are concerned, don’t cooperate with someone that throws themselves at the next big thing but rather uses proven solutions.
 Unfortunately, this pattern is often a domain of freelancers.
 They are not associated with specific technology nor business strategy and offer “trendy” services because they are bored.
-They try out the new solution, jump the hype train, write a few projects, and charge a lot for their services because the market is totally crazy about given technology (can’t just miss the opportunity, right?).
+They try out the new solution, jump the hype train, write a few projects, and charge a lot for their development and consulting services because the market is totally crazy about given technology (can’t just miss the opportunity, right?).
 They won’t think about the future of your product because probably at the time your app needs refreshing they will be long gone, flirting with the next, next trendy innovation or programming language.
-Software companies don’t throw themselves on hyped technologies that easily.
+Software development companies don’t throw themselves on hyped technologies that easily.
 They rely on a stable course, transparency, exchange of knowledge between developers.
 It’s quite difficult to change your reliable tech stack for a seasonal craze.

 I’ve also mentioned outdated technologies.
 So let’s talk about AngularJS.
 After two years from its debut, the creators decided that the upcoming new version will no longer be compatible with the previous one.
-It was left behind to rot without support and security but, oh my, did the companies around the world get angry… Why?
+It was left behind to rot without support and security but, oh my, did the development companies around the world get angry… Why?
 Because in order to move to a new Angular, the apps had to be completely rewritten (btw. that’s one of the reasons for React development services being on an extreme rise).
-Even in The Software House, our digital transformation consultants had loads clients in this situation and they still keep coming.
+Even in The Software House, our custom software development consultants had loads clients in this situation and they still keep coming.
 Our developers not only have to write their apps from scratch but also support the old app for the end-users.

 That brings me back to our three steps.
 Software audit is necessary to establish whether you need to go brutal, rip the app out and start again (painful but sometimes necessary), or build a bridge between the new and old elements (evolution, not revolution).
 Often, rewriting the application is simply not an option so building a bridge will save you a lot of time and money.